 Written for solo saxophone(s) and live electronics.

 Paracusia is an ongoing multi-piece collaboration for saxophone(s) and live electronics created by Camila Agosto and Justin Massey.
 The performer represents a character that is trapped within a reverberation room.
-Over the course of the movements, the performer navigates the audience through their experience as they slowly lose their ability to interact with their outside world.
-Each movement represents a different step along their journey, exposing the unique sonic landscape of the different instruments within the saxophone family and their connection with the integrated electronics.
+Over the course of the works, the performer navigates the audience through their experience as they slowly lose their ability to interact with their outside world.
+Each piece represents a different step along their journey, exposing the unique sonic landscape of the different instruments within the saxophone family and their connection with the integrated electronics.